samson920/alexalabmanager/README.md

 This repo contains the files necessary to set up a local copy of an Alexa-based laboratory inventory/management system.
 The Alexa skill processes voice queries from a user, and can repsond with answers about the quantity of a certain lab material, as well as provide information about the location of such a material.
 The user's voice queries also can manipulate the values in the inventory, as well as update the state of plates/wells and their contents/labels.

 **Files**
 The lambda.js and skillBuilder.json files are used for setup.
 CSVtoJSON.py is used if you have a CSV file with strings that represents values you would like to store as possible values for a slot.
 You can run the file on the CSV and it will output a JSON that you can concatenate to the existing JSON to add the slot.
+You may wish to do this during set up if you have an excel file that contains all the possible reagents or items in your lab.

 **Set Up**
 There are a few steps required to get a project like this set up.
 You must set up the following things: